tue-mps/polarsegfusionnet/README.md

 "fusion": "False"
 ```

-In order to train any fusion architecture set all the following to "True":
+And in order to train any fusion architecture set all the following to "True":
 ```bash
 "SegmentationHead": "True",
 "radar_input": "True",